-Compliance packs for approximately 40 patients based in the community were prepared by the pharmacy.
+Compliance packs for 26 patients based in the community were prepared by the pharmacy.
 Each pack had an identifier on the front, and dispensed and checked signatures were available, along with a description of tablets.
-Patient information leaflets (PILs) were not always supplied at each dispensing.
-The dispenser said that PILs were given every few months.
-'When required' medicines were dispensed in boxes and the dispenser was aware of what could and could not be placed in trays.
+Patient information leaflets were supplied at each dispensing, or with the first pack of four in the case of weekly supply.
+When required medicines were dispensed in boxes and the dispenser was aware of what could and could not be placed in trays.
 A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the checking process.
-Prescriptions containing owings were appropriately managed, and the prescription was kept with the balance until it was collected.